ayeryn/notes/docs/react/react-js.md

 ```

 ❗ The `return` statement does **NOT** run the cleanup function right away.
 It's simply returning the function to be used _when the component unmounts or the effect re-runs_.

+## Separation of components

+### Presentational/stateless

+- The presentational components' only job is to contain JSX
+- It should be exported
+- It should not render itself, because it will always get rendered by the container component
+- Stateless can still be reactive

+Container component passes information down to presentational components using `props`.

+In order for a presentation component to communicate changes to a container component, the container component must define and provide a way for the presentational component to communicate with it using a change handler function passed as a prop.